quicwg/base-drafts/draft-ietf-quic-qpack.md

 If the entry is in the static table, or in the dynamic table with an absolute index less than the Base, this representation starts with the '01' two-bit pattern.
-If the entry is in the dynamic table with an absolute index greater than the Base, the representation starts with the '0000' four-bit pattern.
+If the entry is in the dynamic table with an absolute index greater than or equal to the Base, the representation starts with the '0000' four-bit pattern.

 The following bit, 'N', indicates whether an intermediary is permitted to add this header to the dynamic header table on subsequent hops.
 When the 'N' bit is